creativeprojects/resticprofile/docs/content/schedules/examples/index.md

 ### Examples of scheduling commands under Windows

+{{% notice note %}}
 If you create a task with `user` permission under Windows, you will need to enter your password to validate the task.

 It's a requirement of the task scheduler.
 I'm inviting you to review the code to make sure I'm not emailing your password to myself.
 Seriously you shouldn't trust anyone.
+{{% /notice %}}

 Example of the `schedule` command under Windows (with git bash):